oceanprotocol/docs/discover/faq.md

 </details>
 <details>
 <summary>Are there penalties if my node goes offline?</summary>
-If your node goes offline, it won't be treated as a new node when you restart it—the timer will pick up from where it left off.
+If your node goes offline, it won't be treated as a new node when you restart it - the timer will pick up from where it left off.
 However, frequent disconnections can impact your eligibility and uptime metrics, which are important for earning rewards.
 To qualify for rewards, your node must maintain at least 90% uptime.
 For example, in a week (10,080 minutes), your node needs to be active for at least 9,072 minutes.
 If your node is down for more than 16 hours and 48 minutes in a week, it will not be eligible for rewards.

 </details>
 <details>
 <summary>How many nodes a user can run using a single wallet or on a single server?</summary>
-Each node needs its own wallet—one node per wallet.
+Each node needs its own wallet - one node per wallet.
 You can use an Admin wallet to manage multiple nodes, but it’s not recommended to use the same private key for multiple nodes.
 Since the node ID is derived from the private key, using the same key for different nodes may cause issues.

 You can run as many nodes on a server as its resources allow, depending on the server’s capacity.
 </details>